ch4mpy/spring-addons/samples/tutorials/reactive-client/README.md

       logout-uri: ${auth0-issuer}v2/logout
       post-logout-uri-parameter-name: returnTo
 ```
-Now, we can define a logout success handler parsing this configuration for non standard RP-Initiated Logout (taking "inspiration" from the `OidcClientInitiatedServerLogoutSuccessHandler`:
+Now, we can define a logout success handler parsing this configuration for non-standard RP-Initiated Logout (taking "inspiration" from the `OidcClientInitiatedServerLogoutSuccessHandler`:
 ```java
 @RequiredArgsConstructor
 static class AlmostOidcClientInitiatedServerLogoutSuccessHandler implements ServerLogoutSuccessHandler {